 Having an unmedicated childbirth is totally possible.
 There are many ways to decrease the sensation of pain and cope well during a natural childbirth.
 You can do it!

-However, many women receive epidurals during the transition phase of labor because they can’t cope and/or their birth team is unable to help them cope.
-The following are some amazing ideas to help you through this intense portion of labor.
+However, many women receive epidurals from their health care provider during the transition phase of labor because they can’t cope and/or their birth team is unable to help them cope.
+The following are some amazing ideas to add to a birth plan that will get you through this intense portion of birth without epidural.

 Remember, you can do it!